 Kenyan Military under the new constitution may also be deployed in any part of the country affected by unrest or instability only with the approval of the National Assembly.

 Incoming search terms:

-- list of major generals in kenya (2)
+- list of generals in the kenya defence forces (14)

 - julius karangi predecesor (2)